by-covid/gtn/docs/submitting-life-monitor/index.md

 [Click
 here](https://www.lifemonitor.eu/lm_test_monitoring#enabling-e-mail-notifications)
-to access the LifeMonitor documentation on how to perform this step:
+to access the LifeMonitor documentation on how to perform this step.

 ### Configure GitHub integration